lambda-11235/rrootage/README.md

 - Special → Bomb

-The bomb wipes enemyies bullets.
+The bomb wipes enemies bullets.
 The number of bombs are displayed at the right-down corner.

 ### PSY mode ###